 This is another Argentina altogether.
-From the Andes to cloudforest, high-altitude desert plains to quaint oasis villages, cities of architectural splendour to ancient indigenous rituals, you’ll find constantly changing landscapes of inexhaustible beauty.
-Less famous than Patagonia but just as beguiling, you could travel here for a month and still have more to explore.
+From desert plains to cloudforest, cities of architectural splendour to quaint oasis villages, you’ll find constantly changing landscapes of inexhaustible beauty.
+You could travel here for a month and still have more to explore.

 The Spanish occupation of Argentina started here 400 years ago, and the colonial cities of Salta and Jujuy boast grand buildings, palm-filled plazas and fascinating museums.
-Salta is the more romantic of the pair, and better set-up for tourism, with good restaurants and abundant tour operators.
-But the most staggering sights lie beyond the urban centres: the Quebrada del Toro, where the ruined pre-Incan city of Santa Rosa de Tastil is the region's undoubted archaeological jewel.
-From here, continue up to San Antonio de los Cobres, before being dazzled by the shimmering salt flats in La Puna - the immense high-altitude desert.
-Descend from here to the long, wide gorge of the Quebrada de Humahuaca, a UNESCO World Heritage site; and the beautiful Valles Calchaquíes, which lie in the shadow of snow-capped Andean peaks.
+Salta is the more romantic of the pair and better set-up for tourism, with good restaurants and abundant tour operators.
+But the most staggering sights lie beyond the urban centres: the Quebrada del Toro, home to the ruined pre-Incan city of Santa Rosa de Tastil; the shimmering salt flats of the Salinas Grandes; the long, wide gorge of the Quebrada de Humahuaca, a UNESCO World Heritage site; and the beautiful Valles Calchaquíes, which lie in the shadow of snow-capped Andean peaks.

-Far from europeanised Buenos Aires, it’s the indigenous culture which makes the northwest so distinctive.
-Look out for beautiful weavings, haunting baguala music, and festivals such as the August Pachamama fiesta and the Easter pilgrimage of panpipe musicians in Tilcara.
-Go hiking from Iruya, Cachi or Purmamarca and you'll find peaceful village life still carries on much as it did before the Spanish conquistadores arrived.
+Far from Europeanised Buenos Aires, it’s the indigenous culture which makes the northwest so distinctive.
+Look out for colourful weavings, haunting baguala music, and festivals such as the August Pachamama fiesta and the Easter pilgrimage of panpipe musicians in Tilcara.
+Go hiking from Iruya, Cachi or Purmamarca and you'll find peaceful village life still carries on much as it did before the conquistadores arrived.